rstojnic/lazydata/README.md

 ```

-You can now push your data dependencies to a remote location to share with your team or for backup.
+You can now push your data dependencies to a remote location to share with your team or as backup.

 If using `git`, all subsequent `git push` will upload your data to a storage backend of your choice (AWS S3 and directory-over-ssh supported).